 - Target Gift Registry: Fill out a Target Gift Registry online and then stop by your local Target to receive a free baby Welcome Kit.
 It is full of coupons and samples worth $80.
 PLUS!
 Target will give you 15% off on any item you didn’t receive from your registry!
 A great deal!

 - Enfamil: Enfamil is great source for free formula samples.
 Simply sign up on their website and you will be sent your samples.

 - Similac: Another great source for free formula samples is Similac.
 Fill out the easy registration form and you will get samples sent right to your door!

 After Baby Comes

-The expenses seem to never come after your newborn arrives.
+The expenses seem to never end after your newborn arrives.
 Remember to focus on what you need, rather than what’s trendy.
 There will be so many smart marketing messages trying to tell you to buy “this” or “that”, but so many of these items are not necessary and will cause you to spend a lot of money.

 I completely understand that not everyone has a desire or is able to breastfeed, and that is fine!
 Fed is best, always, and you have got to do what is best for you!
 However, since we are talking about money saving tips I must mention that breastfeeding your baby will save you hundreds of dollars.
 This is free food made specially for your baby.